jdhwpgmbca/pcapture/QUICKSTART-WINDOWS.md

 ### settings.xml

 - Create a new file called `settings.xml` in your `%USERPROFILE%\.m2` folder.
 If the folder doesn't exist, create it.
-- Copy the contents of the `settings.xml` file below into your new `settings.xml` file on your `.m2` folder.
+- Copy the contents of the `settings.xml` file below into your new `settings.xml` file in your `.m2` folder.

 Note: the `secret` value below under the `auth.backend.secret`, it must match the `backend-service` client credentials.